yenchunghung/yenchunghung.github.io/_pages/numerics.md

     	Your browser does not support the video tag.
   	</video>
   	<p style="font-style: italic; color: #666; margin-top: 10px; padding: 0 10%;">
     	Animation 2: Spontaneous breaking of an unstable solitary wave (\(\mu = 0.78064\)).
-The breaking region, where dissipative terms are activated, is indicated by the semi-transparent red zone.
+The breaking region, where dissipative terms are activated, is indicated by the translucent red zone.
   	</p>
 </div>